OCA/social/mail_broker_telegram/readme/CONFIGURE.rst

 1. Access on debug mode
 2. Access `Settings > Technical Settings > Email > Mail Broker`.
 3. Create a bot and assign the token.
 Mark it as `Show on App`
+4. Set a Webhook key and a Webhook secret (use what you want, It's just to allow the comunication with Telegram bot).
-4. Press on `Generate webhook` in order to Open the webhook
+5. Press on `Generate webhook` in order to Open the webhook

 Limitations
 ~~~~~~~~~~~

-The Webhook functionality can only be used if your system is accessible from website.
+The Webhook functionality can only be used if your system is accessible from website
+and it has `https` certificate..
 On local installations it might be problematic as Telegram will not be able to contact
 your system.
 In that case, you might need to create a telegram bot that will send data
 to you on an external process with the following code.